baiqidi/aflnet/docs/overlay_scheduler_code_overview.md

 ### Similarity scoring and novelty ordering

-`overlay_seq_similarity()` compares two sessions by walking their message histograms positionally and averaging cosine similarities for matching indices;
-this feeds into the novelty computation within `overlay_pick_next()`.【F:overlay_sched.c†L197-L225】【F:overlay_sched.c†L311-L325】
+`overlay_seq_similarity()` compares two sessions by greedily pairing the most similar message histograms and averaging their cosine similarities while treating any leftovers as zero-contribution matches; this feeds into the novelty computation within `overlay_pick_next()`.【F:overlay_sched.c†L197-L229】【F:overlay_sched.c†L311-L344】

 `overlay_pick_next()` groups candidates by their deduplicated state sets, computes the average similarity between each member and the rest of its cluster,